crabshank/Cheat-engine-tools/readme.md

 ## tprint.lua

 Allows you to print whole lua tables.
+Credit to ripter.

 ## maxScan.lua